How to get homeowners insurance with an old roof

 What is a deductible?

-You’ll pay this amount before your homeowners insurance policy kicks in and covers the damage.
+You’ll pay your deductible amount before your homeowners insurance policy kicks in and covers the damage.

 What other factors affect homeowners insurance rates?